RazorOp/razorops-web/_posts/2022-08-24-migration-guide-jenkins-to-razorops.md

 i.e:-

 1. Clone the code from github repository
-    * We could add github repository credentials in global credentials section
+    * **Note** : Follow this steps to setup github repository credential in global credential sections.
+    Then only we can access the github repository code in jenkins

     Steps:  Go to manage jenkins > select credentials > select add credentials > assign credentials with username and password

-2. Make the war file with jenkins using maven tool
+2. Make the war file with jenkins using maven command
-3. Deploy that application .war file to apache-tomcat
+3. Deploy the sample application .war file to apache-tomcat
+    * we need to assign tomcat-server credentials to jenkins global credentials section as SSH agent

+    * Steps: Go to manage jenkins → select  credentials → select add credentials → assign credentials with SSH username with  private key → add private key in private key section

 <br>